greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 partition_bound_spec
 :   The partition bound specification for a new partition.
 Refer to [CREATE TABLE](CREATE_TABLE.html) for more details on the syntax of the same.

-DISTRIBUTED BY \(column\_name \[opclass\] \[, ... \]\)
-DISTRIBUTED RANDOMLY
- DISTRIBUTED REPLICATED
-:   Specifies the distribution policy for a table.
-Changing a hash distribution policy causes the table data to be physically redistributed, which can be resource intensive.
-If you declare the same hash distribution policy or change from hash to random distribution, data will not be redistributed unless you declare `SET WITH (reorganize=true)`.
-:   Changing to or from a replicated distribution policy always causes Greenplum Database to redistribute the table data.

 access_method
 :   The method to use for accessing the table.
+Refer to [Choosing the Storage Model](../../admin_guide/ddl/ddl-storage.html) for more information on the table storage models and access methods available in Greenplum Database.
 Set to `heap` to access the table as a heap-storage table, `ao_row` to access the table as an append-optimized table with row-oriented storage (AO), or `ao_column` to access the table as an append-optimized table with column-oriented storage (AO/CO).

   <p class="note">
 <strong>Note:</strong>